imhiendev/AuthProxyChrome/README.md

 ### How to use

-1. Access URL with proxy parameter in format: `?proxy=host:port:username:password`
+1. Access URL with proxy parameter in format: `about:blank?proxy=host:port:username:password`
-2. To disable proxy, access URL with parameter: `?proxy=off`
+2. To disable proxy, access URL with parameter: `about:blank?proxy=off`